 Parent involvement opportunities always exist.
-There are many PA committees that need your help and participation to function.
+There are many PTA committees that need your help and participation to function.
 We encourage parents to become active committee members.

 Parent Involvement Activities

-Notices can be found posted on the Parent Bulletin Board and on the near the main entrance.
+Notices can be found posted on the Parent Bulletin Board and or near the main entrance.

 There are ample opportunities to join our remote activities.
-They will included Parent Empowerment Meetings and Events, and Parent Workshops.
-Parent workshops provided by our staff or outside consultants.
+They will include Parent Empowerment Meetings and Events, and Parent Workshops.
+Parent workshops are provided by our staff or outside consultants.
 These workshops will be on subjects that are generated by parents.
 Come with your ideas!
 Come and join the fun!

 Learning Environment Surveys are distributed each year to obtain input and feedback from parents to determine how the school can improve.
 We strongly encourage your participation in this survey.